 - Lorraine Lewis

 You have both managed to achieve so much by helping so many patients in such a short space of time.
 In 2017 alone, you provided 3325 gift packs alone.
-Can you name us 3 things you have been certifiably, insanely proud about from the beginning of 2018?
+Can you name us 3 things you have been certifiably, insanely proud about?

 1 We are just about to start at hospital number 5 in Bedford.
 This is an amazing achievement to be asked to provide our service at this hospital.
 Never did we think 2 years ago, when we had the idea of giving gift packs that we would be giving more than 80 packs a month to 1 ward in Northampton General Hospital.
 We will now be covering 3 counties – Northamptonshire, Buckinghamshire and Bedfordshire, giving us the opportunity to help more people and provide more support to others.